-- 1. Start dsserver: - From the command prompt, issue the following: dsserver dsserver stop
+- 1. Start dsserver: - AIX HP-UX Linux Solaris From the command prompt, issue the following:

+dsserver

-To stop the service, type:
+To stop the service, type: dsserver stop

-- Click Start > Control Panel > Administrative Tools > Services.
+- Windows Click Start > Control Panel > Administrative Tools > Services.
 Right-click IBM Dispatcher (ULB) and select Start.
-To stop the service, follow the same steps and select Stop. - 2.
-Issue the Dispatcher control commands you want in order to set up your configuration.
+To stop the service, follow the same steps and select Stop. - Issue the Dispatcher control commands you want in order to set up your configuration.
 The command is dscontrol.
-For more information about commands, see "Commands" on page 138.
+For more information about commands, see "Commands" on page 158.